pic16f877ccs/subimg/README.md

 ## subimg

-A tool to hide sub-images in the image.
+A tool to hide another image in an image.

 ## Description